On quasinormal modes in 4D black hole solutions in the model with anisotropic fluid

 \section{Hod conjecture}

 Here we verify the conjecture by Hod \cite{Hod} on the existence of quasi-normal modes obeying the inequality

 where $T_H$ is Hawking temperature.

-We note the Hod conjecture has been tested in theories with higher curvature corrections such as the Einstein-Dilaton-Gauss-Bonnet and Einstein-Weyl for the Dirac (with positive result) field \cite{Zinhailo2019}.
+We note the Hod conjecture has been tested in theories with higher curvature corrections such as the Einstein-Dilaton-Gauss-Bonnet and Einstein-Weyl for the Dirac field (with positive result) \cite{Zinhailo2019}.
+(For negative result see Ref. \cite{45}.)
 Recently, we have also verified the Hod conjecture (with positive result) for a solution with dyon-like dilatonic black hole \cite{MBI} for certain values of dimensionless parameter $a \in [0,1]$.

 Here we verify this conjecture by using the obtained eikonal relations (\ref{4.11Im}) for ${\rm Im}(\omega) $ and the relation for the Hawking temperature (\ref{3.H}).
 For our purpose it is sufficient to check the validity of the inequality